MTES-MCT/ecobalyse-data/README.md

 Here below we create a modified wheat flour by replacing the conventional wheat with organic wheat, by digging just one level inside the existing wheat flour in Agribalyse, and by giving it the specified new name.
-(LCA processes are like giant trees where we can replace a process ay any level.
+(LCA processes are like giant trees where we can replace a process at any level).

 ```
  {